Vallaguitao/My-Japanese-Reviewers/README.md

 # My-Japanese-Reviewers
-My Activity for myself to learn Japanese
+My Activity for myself to learn Japanese.

-Made by Claude & ChatGPT
+Vibe coded with Claude & ChatGPT

-Connected to Linux Successfuly